icerpc/icerpc-docs/pages/docs/slice/encoding/constructed-types.md

 If a struct is marked `compact`, it cannot have any tagged field and its encoded representation does not include the tag end marker.

-The encoding of a non-compact struct always includes the tag end marker byte, even it has no tagged field.
-This is why a compact struct is slightly more compact than a non-compact struct.
+The encoding of a regular (non-compact) struct always includes the tag end marker byte, even when it has no tagged field.
+This is why a compact struct is slightly more compact than a regular struct.

+{% callout type="information" %}
+The name of the struct and the name of the struct's fields are not encoded at all.
+As a result, changing these names does not break the "on-the-wire" contract.
+{% /callout %}

 _Example: simple compact struct_